Sanford says he's not upset with Trump

 "That's ultimately what the race devolved down to, which was, 'Was I Trump enough vs. not,'" Sanford said.

+"What's interesting is my voting record has been 89% with the President, and therefore to send a tweet out to say not supportive -- A. not true, but B. goes to this larger question of do we want to have a litmus test or do we want to have folks who will agree with us 80-90% of the time and say, you're on the team?" he continued.

-But he also said he hopes that his loss won't have a chilling effect on fellow Republicans, saying "vigorous dissent is the hallmark" of democracy and "a sign of health in our political system."
+But earlier on Wednesday, he also said he hopes that his loss won't have a chilling effect on fellow Republicans, saying "vigorous dissent is the hallmark" of democracy and "a sign of health in our political system."

 Sanford reflected on voters, lamenting that Americans seem to be eager to roll back democratic institutions.